 Lodge 6 quart Dutch oven

 While Lodge is famous for their seasoned cast iron they also make enameled cast iron.
 A 6 quart is an ideal size for most people.
 Any bigger can really be too weighty to lift out of the oven.
-However the pot is equally at home on the stove top.
+However, the pot is equally at home on the stove top.
 Unlike standard cast iron, enameled cast iron is great for boiling water and making tomato-based dishes.
-I have to say at the time of writing Lodge outsource manufacturing overseas however the pans and extremely poplar.
+I have to say at the time of writing Lodge outsource manufacturing overseas however the pans and extremely popular.
 See the wide range of colours available on Amazon.